47degrees/fp-with-arrow-videos/Functor.md

 `Functor` is a __Typeclass__, so it defines a given behavior.

 `Applicative` and `Monad` inherit its combinators.
-You will learn more about those in other videos in the series.
+You will learn more about those in other videos in this series.

 Functor
 Applicative
 Monad

 ^ Functor is defined as a Typeclass.
-On pure Functional Programming, Typeclasses define behaviors.
+In pure Functional Programming, Typeclasses define behaviors.
-^ We'll know about which behavior is encoded in the Functor in further slides.
+^ We'll know about which behavior is encoded in the Functor in upcoming slides.
 ^ Other very well known typeclasses are Applicative and Monad, and this is how they're related to each other.
 (necesitaremos diagrama de cajitas con flechas de dependencia entre ellas) ^ We'll talk about those in other Arrow videos.